 If you are a budding martial artist, one of the first skills you will need to learn is how to tie the belt on your gi or uniform.
-Each belt is symbolic, as it represents your rank and your knowledge of the Martial Arts discipline.
+Each belt is symbolic, because it represents your rank and your knowledge of the Martial Arts discipline.
 The belt also suggests things such as time spent training, your skill set and your progression.

 Our step-by-step guide will teach you how to tie your Martial Arts belt properly.
 Don’t worry if you don’t get it perfect the first time round!

-Step 1: First things first: start by taking the label end of the belt and placing it flat across your stomach using your right hand.
+Step 1: First things first, start by taking the label end of the belt and placing it flat across your stomach using your right hand.
 This should look similar to the Step 1 illustration.
 The label end should hang a few inches longer than it will once it’s been tied.

 Step 2: Tightly wrap the left end of the belt around your stomach twice.
 Whilst doing this, make sure you hold the label end in position.

 Step 3: Take the left end, which you’ve just wrapped around you, and tuck it underneath both layers of the belt.
-Pull both ends of the belt to tighten it around you – take note that the label end should now be on the left-hand side of your body.
+Pull both ends of the belt to tighten it around you.
+Take note that the label end should now be on the left-hand side of your body.

 Step 4: Fold the left end of the belt down.
 Your belt should now look like the Step 4 illustration.

 Step 5: Take the label end of the belt and bring it under the left end which you folded down in Step 4.

 Step 6: Take the label end again, loop it around the left end of the belt and pull it through to make a knot.